 Barnardos Knowledge Bank

 Barnardos Knowledge Bank is an online service hosting full content materials produced by Barnardos Ireland.
 It contains the full text of booklets, journals, reports, research papers and more.
 Barnardos Knowledge Bank is an open access platform, with the aim of making Barnardos output as widely accessible as possible.
 Use the browse functions above for an overview of relevant materials.
-Barnardos is a National Voluntary Childcare Organisation part funded by Department of Children, Equality, Disability, Integration and Youth.
+Barnardos is Ireland's leading children's charity and is also a National Voluntary Childcare Organisation whose work is part funded by Department of Children, Equality, Disability, Integration and Youth.

 Recent Submissions